ibm-cloud-docs/account/resourcegroups.md

 ## Creating a resource group
 {: #create_rgs}

 If you have a Pay-As-You-Go or Subscription account, you can create multiple resource groups to easily manage quota and view billing usage for a set of resources.
 You can also group resources to make it easier for you to assign users access to more than one instance at a time.
+You can have a maximum of 1000 resource groups per account.

 You must be assigned an IAM policy with the Administrator role on All Account Management services to create additional resource groups.
 If you have a Lite account or 30-day trial, you can't create extra resource groups, but you can rename your default resource group.

 Connections between a resource group and a Cloud Foundry org or space are restricted by your quota.
 See [What is an alias?](/docs/account?topic=account-connect_app#what_is_alias) for more information.
 {: note}

 ## Creating a resource group in the console
 {: #rgs_ui}
 {: ui}

 1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage** > **Account** > **Account resources** > **Resource groups**.
 2. Click **Create**.
 3. Enter a name for your resource group.
 4. Click **Create**.

 ## Creating a resource group by using the CLI